slackapi/java-slack-sdk/docs/english/guides/bolt-basics.md

 **Bolt for Java** is a framework on the JVM that offers an abstraction layer to build Slack apps quickly using modern platform features.

-If you're not yet familiar with Slack app development in general, we recommend reading the [Slack API docs]().
+If you're not yet familiar with Slack app development in general, we recommend starting with the [API docs](/).

 ---
 ## Start with the App class